gitfilix/chatbot_v3/README.md

 - add differnt models to the openAI API (using: gpt-3.5-turbo,  gpt-4, gpt-4.0-turbo, gpt-4.1-nano, gpt-4o-mini, gpt-4.1-mini, gpt-4.1-2025-04-14)
 - use the render.com favicon generator to get a favicon for your app (with the logo of the render.com website)
 - use the realfavicon generator
+- work with markdown and styling with the markdown-it library